sidr20/GauchoNueroBet/README.md

 # How To Run:
 1. cd into sports-backend
+2. Make sure you are using python version 3.11.9, not the latest one(tensorflow is only supported by an older version)
-2. run server.py (python server.py)
+3. run server.py (python server.py)
-3. open new terminal
+4. open new terminal
-4. cd into nba-frontend
+5. cd into nba-frontend
-5. run npm start
+6. run npm start